elaineyAV/CareerApp/README.md

 ## Vision Statement

-For students attending job fairs who need an efficient way to take, organize, and analyze notes about companies they meet, the Job Fair Note App is a command-line application that helps users capture company details, compare opportunities, and track follow-ups all in one place.
+For students attending job fairs who need an efficient way to take, organize, and analyze notes about companies they meet, the Job Fair Note App is a command-line application with user-friendly front end that helps users capture company details, compare opportunities, and track follow-ups all in one place.
 Unlike traditional pen-and-paper notes or generic note apps, our product provides structured data entry and company insights tailored specifically for job fair preparation and post-event evaluation.

 **Note**: The initial implementation is a console application to meet project technical requirements (Java + Apache Ant).
 Future versions may include a mobile interface.